nixworks/public/news/2010/11/5/index.md

 Greece resumed the shipment of all mail and packages abroad after midnight on Friday, following a suspension it imposed in the wake of a spate of parcel bombs sent to embassies in Athens and to European governments.

 ### [The Government of Norway demands an explanation from the US Government on reports that the US embassy in Oslo conducted illegal surveillance on Norwegian citizens for more than ten years. ](/news/2010/11/5/the-government-of-norway-demands-an-explanation-from-the-us-government-on-reports-that-the-us-embassy-in-oslo-conducted-illegal-surveillance.md)
-_Context: Government of the United States, Norway, Oslo, U.S., government of Norway_
+_Context: American, Government of the United States, Norway, Oslo, government of Norway_

 ### [A Peruvian judge orders that United States born militant Lori Berenson be released from prison in Lima. ](/news/2010/11/5/a-peruvian-judge-orders-that-united-states-born-militant-lori-berenson-be-released-from-prison-in-lima.md)
-_Context: Lima, Lori Berenson, Peru, U.S._
+_Context: American, Lima, Lori Berenson, Peru_

 ### [Mexican drug cartel leader Ezequiel Cardenas Guilln is shot dead by Mexican security forces in Matamoros following a gun fight of several hours. ](/news/2010/11/5/mexican-drug-cartel-leader-ezequiel-cardenas-guillen-is-shot-dead-by-mexican-security-forces-in-matamoros-following-a-gun-fight-of-several-h.md)
-_Context: Ezequiel Cardenas Guilln, Matamoros, Mexico, drug cartel_
+_Context: Ezequiel Cardenas Guilln, Matamoros, Mexican, drug cartel_

 ### [Violent protests occur in Oakland, California following Johannes Mehserle receiving two years jail for the shooting of Oscar Grant on the Bay Area Rapid Transit system with Oakland police chief Anthony Batts expecting to make 150 arrests. ](/news/2010/11/5/violent-protests-occur-in-oakland-california-following-johannes-mehserle-receiving-two-years-jail-for-the-shooting-of-oscar-grant-on-the-ba.md)
 Protesters clashed with the police on Friday night after a white former transit police officer was given a two-year sentence for the killing an unarmed black man.